docker/docs/ee/ucp/kubernetes/install-cni-plugin.md

 to support alternative use cases.
 The alternative CNI plugin may be certified by Docker and its partners, and published on Docker Hub.
 UCP components are still fully supported by Docker and respective partners.
-Docker will provide pointers to basic configuration, however for additional guidance on managing third party CNI components, the platform operator will need to refer to the partner documentation or contact that third party.
+Docker will provide pointers to basic configuration, however for additional guidance on managing third-party CNI components, the platform operator will need to refer to the partner documentation or contact that third party.